 Pools and governance

-The Pension Schemes Bill contains the core legislative provisions identified in the government's May 2025 response to its local government pension scheme (LGPS) 'fit for the future' consultation, together with powers to make related regulations.
+Sections 1 to 8 of the Pension Schemes Act 2026 contain the core legislative provisions identified in the government's May 2025 response to its local government pension scheme (LGPS) 'fit for the future' consultation.

-As such the Bill contains provisions and regulation-making powers in connection with asset pools/asset pool companies, governance reviews, and investment strategy and co-operation with strategic authorities.
-The Bill will also modify the effect of part of the Procurement Act 2023 for pools.
+They provide for and confer regulation-making powers in connection with asset pools/asset pool companies, governance reviews, and investment strategy and co-operation with strategic authorities.
+They also modify the effect of part of the Procurement Act 2023 for pools.

 Why this is important